moveit/moveit.ros.org/_posts/2022-05-05-zak-kingston .md

  Zak's work on Robowflex is available [here](https://github.com/KavrakiLab/robowflex)!
 Robowflex makes using MoveIt simple and has been used in a number of publications.
 Take a look at the [associated paper](http://zkingston.com/#Kingston2021) and [documentation online](https://kavrakilab.github.io/robowflex/).

+Zak will also talk about MotionBenchMaker, a tool to generate datasets for motion planning, and contains pre-generated realistic datasets for evaluating planning.
+MotionBenchMaker is [available here](https://github.com/KavrakiLab/motion_bench_maker).
+Take a look at the [associated paper](http://zkingston.com/#Chamzas2021a).
 You can find out more about Zak on his [website](http://zkingston.com/).

 <div class="iframe-container">